 Career Planning is a lifelong process of defining and working to achieve career goals.

-The Center for Career Development at Washington College is here to help students, alumni, and parents with all aspects of this process including self-assessment, career exploration, career experience and job search or graduate school planning.
+The Center for Career Development at Washington College is here to help students, alumni, parents, and prospective employers with all aspects of this process including self-assessment, career exploration, career experience and job search or graduate school planning.

 - Employer site visits and interviews

 - Individual career consultation with a career counselor.
 Make an appointment!

 - Career Fair visits and our own Career Expo

 Traveling to ancient places in the Navajo Nation as part of Washington College’s Southwest Seminar, Rachel Brown ’16 is studying how losing and reclaiming a language influences a culture and its people.

 Analysis by Washington College’s Geographic Information Systems program is helping a Maryland county reduce its traffic fatalities through a better understanding of where and why accidents occur.

 For two weeks late this spring, a group of WC students will immerse themselves in the ecology, history, and beauty of Acadia National Park.
 If you want to go, now’s the time to apply.

 Working for UNESCO in Paris this summer on a Starr Center fellowship, Alex Foxwell ’16 discovered the terrible answer to a Second World War family mystery